liakhovitch/robot/README.md

 - The NeoPixel library is required.
 - The NeoPixel array is a 40-node, 8x5 array on pin 16.
 - Use the "Set (Strip) to (NeoPixel at pin (P16) with 40 LEDs as (RGB))" command to initialize the array.
-- Use the "(Strip) set matrix width (8)" to enable addressing LEDs by X/Y coordinates.
+- Use the "(Strip) set matrix width (8)" command to enable addressing LEDs by X/Y coordinates.

 **Rangefinder**
 - The Rangefinder library is required.